-The Trinity Hall MCR is here to fully support students with disabilities in any way.
+Trinity Hall MCR is here to support students with disabilities in any way we can.
 We are sure that you will fit in to our community and have done and will do everything in our power to make you comfortable.
-Hopefully the information will be of help to you.
-If you have any other questions, do not hesitate to contact your Welfare and Disabilities Officer, or indeed anyone on the MCR Committee.
+Hopefully the information on this page will be of help to you, but if you have any further questions, please do not hesitate to contact your Welfare and Disabilities Officer, or indeed anyone on the MCR Committee.

-Traffic: Located in quiet road off Trinity Street.
+Traffic: Trinity Lane is a small road just off Trinity Street.
+There is generally little motor traffic, but there are generally bicycles and pedestrians.
 Beware the two blind corners and fast bicycles.
 Walking on pavements is difficult, as they are generally uneven, with few dropped kerbs and lots of parked bicycles.

 Life in the College

 Emergency procedures: Advise Porters’ Lodge if you will need help evacuating in an emergency.
-No specific evacuation facilities.
+The College does have evacuation chairs.

-Wheelchair accessible rooms: Two rooms on site adapted for wheelchair users, with adapted bathrooms close by.
-The New Builds at Wychfield have a number of fully accessible students rooms with adapted ensuite bathrooms and kitchens.
+Wheelchair accessible rooms: All graduate accommodation is located at Wychfield Site.
+New Build at Wychfield has a number of fully accessible students rooms with adapted ensuite bathrooms and kitchens.

-Other rooms: Rooms in Wychfield’s New Builds are all ensuite, and some are ground floor.
-No ensuite rooms on site.
-Students with specific needs are generally moved up the room ballot.
+Other rooms: Rooms in Wychfield’s New Build are all ensuite, and some are ground floor.

 Catering arrangements: The cafeteria serves three meals a day, as well as regular formal halls.
-Kitchen facilities on site are small and not suitable for full self-catering.
-Wychfield block will have larger kitchens, which can be adapted for wheelchair and other impaired users.
+The ground floors of Wychfield staircases have larger kitchens, which can be adapted for wheelchair and other impaired users.

 - College grounds in general: Level access to main entrance, with bell at gate.
 Level throughout.
 Front court has fairly uneven slabbed paving, and cobbles can be avoided.
 Surfaces further inside are concrete.

 - College buildings in general: Almost all public areas accessible to wheelchair users.
-Wychfield block is located outside of the centre, near Fitzwilliam College.
+Wychfield Site is located outside the centre of town, near Fitzwilliam College.

 - Chapel: The smallest Chapel in Oxbridge.
 Level access, and fixed pew seating.
 Cosy, but room for a wheelchair.

 - Computer facilities: Computer room is upstairs in library, the only part not accessible by lift.
-There are two public computers in the ground level MCR however.
-All individual rooms networked.
-Wireless internet covers the whole site.
+There are two public computers in the ground level MCR.
+At Wychfield there is a computer room at the top of ‘A’ staircase, which is accessible by lift.
+All individual rooms are networked and wifi covers the whole college.

-- Dining Hall: Level access, directly opposite Cafeteria.
-Spacious inside, with long tables and benches.
-Platform lift up to high table, which has level access from the Fellows’ areas.
+- Dining Hall: Level access, directly opposite the Cafeteria.
+Spacious inside, with long tables and chairs.

 - Gardens: Very small gardens on site.
 Gravel paths and small level lawn.
 Two benches overlooking river.

 - Library: Level access through heavy door.
-Three floors, with a lift between all floors.
-Keypad entry will be changed to a proximity card system.
-Spacious inside.
+Five floors of books, with a lift between them floors.
+Entry by scanning one’s card.
 Fairly large toilet at ground level.

 Students with Visual Impairments